ugr-sail/sinergym/docs/source/pages/wrappers.rst

 DatetimeWrapper
 ***************

-.. important:: **Since Sinergym version 3.10.2**, the ``DatetimeWrapper`` is automatically
+.. important:: It is **highly recommended to use the ``DatetimeWrapper``** for optimal
-               applied to all environments by default.
-This ensures optimal temporal encoding for deep reinforcement learning algorithms without requiring manual wrapper configuration.
+               temporal encoding in deep reinforcement learning algorithms.
+This wrapper must be applied manually in your environment's pipeline if you wish to benefit from state-of-the-art temporal features.

 This wrapper transforms datetime variables into a more useful representation for deep RL:
 - ``day_of_month`` is replaced with ``day_cos`` and ``day_sin`` (cyclic encoding).